Phelix-hub/dsc-phase-1-project-v2-4/README.md

 #### The Numbers Data Cleaning

-Below cells cover cleaning of this tn_movies_budgets_df by dropping unnecessary columns and rows, handling missing values, formating texts and row entries into the right data types
+Below covers cleaning of this tn_movies_budgets_df by dropping unnecessary columns and rows, handling missing values, formating texts and row entries into the right data types

 Making the id column be the index column